RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of an expression

-See nnn for the syntax of an expression.
+See <!--TODO-->nnn for the syntax of an expression.

 The value of an expression, or an expr, is the value of the expr_alias within it.